Free-Radical/Cortex1-ZeroVeil/README.md

 We handle **identity privacy** (breaking user↔prompt correlation).
 You handle **content privacy** (removing PII before it leaves your environment).

-### What About Scrubbing Tooling?
+### Local Scrubbing Tooling

-If demand exists, we may offer scrubbing tools in the future — but they would run **locally in your environment**, not on our servers.
-We would never ask you to send raw PII to us.
+We provide the [ZeroVeil SDK](https://github.com/Free-Radical/zeroveil-sdk) — a free, open-source toolkit that runs **locally in your environment**, not on our servers.
+We will never ask you to send raw PII to us.

 Anyone offering cloud-based PII scrubbing as a "privacy feature" is asking you to trust them with the very data you're trying to protect.
 That's not privacy — that's outsourcing risk.